 Today's sunrise and sunset times for cities in Mexico

-Sunrise in Mexico today ranges from 06:53 in Mexico City to 07:11 in Guadalajara, reflecting the country's geographic spread.
+Sunrise in Mexico today ranges from 06:16 in Monterrey to 06:33 in Guadalajara, reflecting the country's geographic spread.
 Times are accurate to within 1 minute.

 Capital: Mexico City